If your ATV dies when you give it gas, there are a few possible causes.

 - Misaligned valves

-Most often, an ATV that dies when you give it gas is either because of a dirty carburetor (clogged jets) or bad gas.
+Most often, an ATV that dies when you give it throttle is either because of a dirty carburetor (clogged jets) or bad fuel.

-Let’s talk about the easy fixes first, but if your ATV has other running issues, we have a post that goes over more options here.
+Let’s talk about the easy fixes first, but if your quad has other running issues, we have a post that goes over more options here.

 How To Clean Carburetor Without Removing It

-Cleaning the carburetor on your ATV is an involved process and if we can avoid doing it that saves us a lot of time.
+Cleaning the carburetor is an involved process and if we can avoid doing it that saves us a lot of time.

-The easy fix and what you should do first is get rid of the old gas and put fresh premium gas in your ATV.
-Gas goes bad over time, and it’s common for people to leave their ATVs for months and come back to bad gas.
-Bad gas will cause all kinds of running issues.
+The easy fix and what you should do first is get rid of the old fuel and put fresh premium stuff in your tank.
+Fuel goes bad over time, and it’s common for people to leave their ATVs for months and come back to bad fuel.
+Bad fuel will cause all kinds of running issues.

-Before you put fresh premium gas in your ATV, add some STA-BIL Fast Fix* fuel cleaner first and then the fresh gas.
+Before you put fresh premium in your machine, add some STA-BIL Fast Fix (ad) fuel cleaner first.
 It may require a few runs of the engine to get the fuel system cleaner to work, but it sure beats taking the carburetor off.

 I did this exact thing to my Suzuki Eiger, and it came back to normal without me having to rebuild the carburetor.
 It’s so simple to do, it should be the first thing you try.

-Clean Your ATV Carburetor If Your ATV Still Stalls When Taking Off
+Clean Your Carburetor If Your ATV Still Stalls When Taking Off

-If you put fresh gas in your ATV and let the fuel system cleaner run its course and the ATV still shuts off when you give it gas, then cleaning the carburetor is the next thing to do.
+If you put fresh fuel in your tank and let the fuel system cleaner run its course and the 4-wheeler still shuts off when you give it throttle, then cleaning the carburetor is the next thing to do.

 Here is a video showing you how to clean your ATVs carburetor.